kanchanepally/hareesh-site/content/about.md

 type: "page"
 ---

-I'm a Portfolio Director, founder, and builder focused on creating tools that empower people in the digital age.
+I'm a Technology Portfolio Director, founder, and builder focused on creating tools that empower people in the digital age.
 My work, both professional and personal, is guided by a few core beliefs.

 ### My Approach

-*   **The Expert Generalist:** I combine deep expertise in technology delivery with broad knowledge across product, strategy, and AI to connect the dots others miss.
+*   **The Expert Generalist:** I combine deep expertise in technology delivery with broad knowledge across product, strategy, execution, and AI to connect the dots others miss.

 *   **Digital Sovereignty:** I believe we need to own our digital lives.
 This principle drives my [hardware venture](/ventures/stealth) and is why this website is built on technology I control.